 Black Mirror is a TV show in Netflix that has gained a cult status among its millions of followers due to its unique way of portraying the future.
 Its episodes tell unrelated stories that take place in a variety of future versions of our world but where we can recognize perfectly well elements of our own reality.
 Black Mirror is an exercise of creative extrapolation, in which specific technologies that are now in their infancy are unfolded to their maximum range and potential, proposing a series of questions about their purpose and their impact in our life.
-Its creator, Charlie Brooker, was the keynote speaker on a conference I attended last week and he shared insights into his process to write the stories, his sources for inspiration and his personal views about the future.
+Its creator, Charlie Brooker, was the keynote speaker on a conference I attended last week and he shared insights into his creative process to write the stories, his sources for inspiration and his personal views about the future.

 Black Mirror is well known for its bleak tones and dark representation of tomorrow, so Mr. Brooker had to emphasize that he is not a member of the anti-technology movement nor he is pessimistic about the future.
 The disturbing character underlying most of the stories – he claimed – arises from genuine concerns he has about technology and his own artistic freedom.